The Skillbook¶

 - Tagged — each time the Agent cites a skill, the Reflector tags it as helpful, harmful, or neutral

-- Updated — the SkillManager may refine a skill's content based on new learnings
+- Updated — the SkillManager may refine a skill's issue, insight, or keywords based on new learnings

-- Removed — skills that are consistently harmful get pruned
+- Removed — skills are soft-removed by setting

 These correspond to four update operations: ADD, TAG, UPDATE, REMOVE.